University of Central Asia: School of Professional and Continuing Education (SPCE)

-UCA Campuses
+Campuses

 UCA's undergraduate programs are located at its residential campuses in Naryn, Kyrgyzstan and Khorog, Tajikistan.
 The Tekeli campus in Kazakhstan is currently in the planning phase.
 The campuses are of equal size and stature with modern classrooms, libraries, laboratories, secure, modular dormitories and athletic facilities open to the public, including football pitches and tennis courts.

 The campus in Kyrgyzstan is situated in Naryn Town 314 km (195 miles) from Bishkek and is spread over 9 hectares for Phase 1.
 The campus in Naryn is the first phase of a larger vision for the 252-hectare site.
 Phase one includes a 13,927-square-metre space for 150 students When the final phase is complete, it will accommodate 1,200 students and span 125,000 square metres.

 The campus in Tajikistan is located in Khorog, GBAO near the border with Afghanistan in the southwestern Pamirs range at an elevation of 2,200 m (7,200 feet) and on the Gunt River where it flows into the Pyandzh.

 The campus in Kazakhstan will be built in Tekeli, and is in planning stage.